 VideoScribe is a popular whiteboard animation software that helps you effortlessly create quirky whiteboard videos.

 I’m a massive fan of whiteboard animations.
-I think they are an excellent style of video content that captures and maintains attention.
+I think they are an excellent style of video content that captures and maintains audience attention.

 You have probably already seen a few examples where an artist doodles away while a voice over is playing.

 VideoScribe let’s you create these videos without the need for an expensive artist and voice over actor.
 In fact, I create whiteboard videos all the time for my educational YouTube channel and my audience love them!

 VideoScribe pricing is split into individual and single licences.